d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

 2.1 Included features
 ─────────────────────

-  • mnemonic shortcuts + hydra and (alternatively) a toolbar
+  • mnemonic shortcuts
+  • toolbar
   • quickly insert image definition into new type (image) org-block with the image rendered as overlay (no external file required)
   • snap to grid (on minor-grid, however major and minor grid are fully